 The just-released Sigma 24mm f/3.5 DGDN is the newest member of the L-Mount Alliance.
 It joins their 35mm and 65mm DGDN compact prime lenses and the older 45mm DGDN (previously reviewed here).
 Besides the new Sigma 24mm, I happen to own the Leica Elmar-M 24mm f/3.8 ASPH lens and both the Leica SL (601) and Leica CL bodies (both 24MP).
 I thought I’d share my first impressions of the new Sigma 24mm and a few sample images taken with the SL (601), which will be presented as SOOC JPEGs.
 The only processing was reducing the size of the images for web viewing.

 Admittedly this is an unfair fight.
-Can we really compare a $2500 German-made Leica to a $549 Handcrafted Japanese Sigma lens?
-Why yes we can!
-Their maximum apertures are almost identical and both are full-frame lenses constructed entirely of metal and glass.
+Can we really compare a $2500 Leica lens to a $549 Sigma lens?
+Yes, we can.
+Their maximum apertures are almost identical and both are full-frame lenses, constructed entirely of metal and glass.
 They both utilize aspheric lens components.
-The DGDN Sigmas are designed from the ground-up for mirrorless full-frame sensors.
+The DG DN Sigmas are designed from the ground up for mirrorless full-frame sensors.
 Leica M is the original mirrorless platform, so I’d say they are quite comparable.
 Build quality in both lenses is top-notch.

 Traditionally, the Leica rangefinder user was limited by frame lines spanning the 28-90mm range.
 28mm is a natural wide-angle view, without too much exaggeration.
 Noticeably wider than 35mm.
 Perfect for reportage, landscapes, etc. But what if we want more?
 Enter the EVF Leica.

-Suddenly that moderate and sensible wide-angle 28mm frame line limitation is irrelevant.
+Suddenly that moderate and sensible wide-angle 28mm frame line limitation is erased.
 EVF-equipped cameras offer an SLR-like WYSIWYG experience.
-Wanna go nuts?
+Want to go wider?
 Slap on an 18mm or 21mm.
 No problem.
-If you want to shoot wide, but not too wide, 24mm may be your goldilocks wide-angle.
-That being said, ultra-wide-angle lenses can still be a challenge to use effectively.
-Even a moderate wide-angle lens is more difficult to use than a 35mm or 50mm.
+If you want to shoot wide, but not ultra-wide, 24mm may be your goldilocks lens.
+That being said, wide-angle lenses can be a challenge to use effectively.
+Even moderate wide-angle lenses are more difficult to use than a 35mm or 50mm.
 One has to compose far more deliberately.
-Take a look at the following two images.
-Do you think they make good use of the 24mm lens?